-From blogging to freelance writing jobs, copy writing for advertising or writing the words on a website – words are all around us, and you’ll be surprised at the amount of people who get really stuck stringing words together.
+From blogging to freelance writing jobs, copywriting for advertising or writing the words on a website – words are all around us, and you’ll be surprised at the number of people who get really stuck stringing words together.
 Even putting together a CV or crafting a covering letter can bring out the fear in some people – but can highlight a work opportunity for you.

 How can I get paid for writing articles?

-There are lots of ways you earn a living my writing.
+There are lots of ways you earn a living by writing.
 Earning money as a writer can bring in money relatively quickly.